DannyCollinson/MaviraFashionTraining/README.md

 ### Training Models
 0. Currently, only classifier training has been implemented, so MAE training does not yet work.
 We will update this in the future when we have implemented MAE training.
-1. Open the notebook `classifier_training.ipynb` found in the `./notebooks` directory.
+1. Make a copy of the file `./scripts/run_classifier_training.py` called `./scripts/local_run_classifier_training.py`
-2. Work through the cells of the notebook to set up PyTorch datasets and dataloaders, the model to train, optimizers and learning rate schedulers, and other hyperparameters, then train your model!
+2. Work through the file to set up PyTorch datasets and dataloaders, the model to train, optimizers and learning rate schedulers, and other hyperparameters, then train your model!
 Checkpoints will automatically be saved to the `./checkpoints/classifier` or `./checkpoints/mae` directories, logs will be saved to the `./logs/train_runs` directory before being zipped and stored in the `./logs/archive/train_runs` directory after training has terminated successfully, and important results and updates will also be printed to the notebook's console.

 ## Help